XML RSS

 Wants or needs?

-But often discouragement comes because we want something very much and can't seem to get it.
+But often this sadness comes because we want something very much and can't seem to get it.
 Notice that I didn't say need.
 From our limited perspective, we often get our wants confused with our needs.
 That's a problem I had for much of my life.

 You see, God promises to satisfy our needs, but not necessarily our wants.
 What's the difference?
 Many of the things we want are not a necessity in our life.